To learn how child support is calculated in Australia (how it works), check out the infographic and discussion below.

 Self-support amount

-The formula assumes each parent needs a certain amount of income just to maintain themselves.
-This is calculated as one-third of annualised Male Total Average Weekly Earnings (MTAWE).
-The 2017 Self-Support Amount was $24,154.
+The formula assumes each parent needs a certain amount of income to support themselves before contributing to child support.
+This amount is defined in the legislation as one-third of annualised Male Total Average Weekly Earnings (MTAWE) and is indexed over time.

 Child support income

 For the purposes of calculating child support, each parent has a Child Support Income.
 It is your taxable income minus the Self-Support Amount minus the costs of any dependents.
-Child Support Income quantifies your capacity to maintain children financially.
-As detailed below:
+Child Support Income represents the portion of income treated as available for supporting children.

-• the Parents' Combined Child Support Income is used to calculate Costs of the Children (or, for dependents, just one parent's income)
+- the Parents' Combined Child Support Income is used to calculate the Costs of the Children (or, for dependents, just one parent's income)

-• the Income % for a parent determines the share of costs he or she must meet (via payments or care).
+- the Income % for a parent determines the share of costs he or she must meet, either through payments or care

 2. Costs of the Children

 The financial costs of raising children are captured by the Costs of the Children measure.
-To calculate it, you need to use the Australian Government's Costs of the Children Table.
+This is not estimated case by case, but taken directly from the Australian Government’s statutory Costs of the Children Table.

 Number of children

-The formula allows for the extra cost of more children.
-In approximate terms, a 2nd child adds 50% to costs compared to a single child.
-A 3rd child adds the same amount again (so 3 children cost twice as much as 1).
+The formula allows for the extra cost of additional children.
+In approximate terms, a second child adds around 50% to costs compared to a single child.
+A third child adds the same amount again (so three children cost roughly twice as much as one).
 Any more children make no difference.

 Ages of children

-In working out child support payments, there's a small allowance for a child's age.
-Children aged 13+ cost about 20% more in the Costs of the Children table compared to children aged 12 and under.
+In working out child support payments, there is an allowance for a child’s age.
+Children aged 13 and over attract higher costs in the Costs of the Children table than children aged 12 and under.

 Child support normally stops when a child reaches 18, though continuation rules exist for children still in secondary education.